khushij12/Face-detection-using-python/README.md

 -	Fun cat guessing game:-
 As we believe in saying "All work and no play makes Jack a dull boy" so here we also have a game in which a user has to detect cat faces from the randomly picked images.

-# Packages included in this project:
+# Packages included in this project:-
 -	cv2
 -	tkinter
 -	numpy